camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 See the documentation for [Error Boundary Events]({{< relref "reference/bpmn20/events/error-events.md#error-boundary-event" >}}).

-For some reason a business error can appear at the execution.
-In this case the worker can report a bpmn error to the process engine by using `ExternalTaskService#handleBpmnError`.
+For some reason a business error can appear during execution.
+In this case, the worker can report a BPMN error to the process engine by using `ExternalTaskService#handleBpmnError`.
-Like `#complete` or `#handleFailure` it can only be invoked by the worker possessing the most recent lock for a task.
+Like `#complete` or `#handleFailure`, it can only be invoked by the worker possessing the most recent lock for a task.
 The `#handleBpmnError` method takes one additional argument: `errorCode`.
-The error code identifies an error which was defined before.
+The error code identifies a predefined error.
 If the given `errorCode` does not exist or there is no boundary event defined, the current activity instance simply ends and the error is not handled.

 See the following example: